Maattoly

 Maattoly is a 1978 Indian Malayalam-language film directed by A. Bhimsingh and starring M. G. Soman, Sharada, Sukumari, Jayabharathi, and Jagannatha Varma.
 It is a remake of the 1972 Hindi film Dushmun.
-The film was released on 25 April 1978.
+The last Malayalam film of Bhimsingh, it was released on 25 April 1978, three months after his death.

 Plot

 Raghu, an alcoholic truck driver, accidentally kills a man while driving.
 Despite having an opportunity to escape, he decides to surrender.
 The judge Joseph, instead of sending Raghu to prison, assigns him to support the deceased man's family for two years.